About Seven Homes

 We provide a wide range of managed placement support, family activities, and a nurturing approach that separates us from other agencies.
 Foster and Adoptive families with Seven Homes frequently describe their relationship with us as being an extended member of their family.

 In partnership with the NC Department of Social Services and the North Carolina Guardian- Ad- Litem Program, Seven Homes works to reunify families where possible or find a forever family when reunification fails.
 Our ongoing priority will always be to provide the highest-quality care for the children placed in the homes of our foster care and adoptive parents.
 Our focus is to serve the needs of the "whole child".
-We believe that children are best served when all of their spiritual, intellectual, physical, emotional, and recreational needs are served.
+We believe that children are best served when all of their spiritual, intellectual, physical, emotional, and social needs are served.

 Our mission at Seven Homes is to reach out to youth in need of love, safety, and stability.
 The therapeutic vision of this mission is to serve the needs of the whole child.